Berkeley-CS61B/website-fa23/materials/proj/proj1b/index.md

 `removeLast`, and again ensure that the tests fail.

 Do not maintain references to items that are no longer in the deque.

+#### `getRecursive`

+Although we are not using a linked list anymore for this project, it is still required to implement this method to keep consistent with our interface.
+This method technically shouldn't be in the interface, but it's here to make testing nice.
+Gets an element, recursively.
+Returns null if index is out of bounds.
+Does not alter the deque.

+{% include alert.html type="task" content="
+**Task**: implement `getRecursive`.
+" %}

 #### Resizing Down